palday/BoxCox.jl/docs/src/mixed-models.md

 ## Choosing an appropriate transformation

-Although we receive a single "best" value (approximately -1.0747)  the fitting process, it is worthwhile to look at the profile likelihood plot for the transformation:
+Although we receive a single "best" value (approximately -1.0747) from the fitting process, it is worthwhile to look at the profile likelihood plot for the transformation:

 ```@example Mixed
 boxcoxplot(bc; conf_level=0.95)
 ```

 Here we see that -1 is nearly as good.
-Moreover, ``\text{time}^-1`` has a natural interpretation as *speed*.
+Moreover, time``^{-1}`` has a natural interpretation as *speed*.
 In other words, we can model reaction speed instead of reaction time.
 Then instead of seeing whether participants take longer to respond with each passing day, we can see whether their speed increases or decreases.
 In both cases, we're looking at whether they respond *faster* or *slower* and even the terminology *fast* and *slow* suggests that speed is easily interpretable.